kendryte/k510_docs/en/K510_CRB_V1.2_Hardware_Guide.md

 <div style="page-break-after:always"></div>

-# 3 Introduction to each section of the development board
+# 3 Introduction to K510 Core Module

-## 3.1 Core Modules

-&emsp; &emsp; Before using K510 CRB for learning and development, it is recommended to refer to the detailed architecture of the chip in the K510 manual, so that you can have a deeper understanding of the power supply, storage, computing resources and peripherals of the K510, which is conducive to the familiarity and development of the chip solution.
+Before using K510 CRB for learning and development, it is recommended to refer to the detailed architecture of the chip in the K510 manual, so that you can have a deeper understanding of the power supply, storage, computing resources and peripherals of the K510, which is conducive to the familiarity and development of the chip solution.
 The K510 core board is shown in Figure 3-1.

 <div align="center">
     <img src="../zh/images/hw_crb_v1_2/image-hw_3_1.png">